South Haven voters choose Brown, Reeser for mayoral race

-SOUTH HAVEN — Annie Brown and Joe Reeser received enough votes in Tuesday’s primary election to proceed to the November mayoral election in South Haven.
+Annie Brown and Joe Reeser received enough votes in Tuesday’s primary election on Aug.
+8 to proceed to the November mayoral election in South Haven.

 Brown received 417 votes in an election that attracted 40 percent of the city’s voters, while Reeser received 415 votes.
 The other candidate, former Mayor Robert Burr, received 386 votes, according to unofficial results tabulated Tuesday evening.